Load Balancing at the Edge

 Fastly | Detailed routing & cache state |

-# Extract edge routing headers from live response
+# Extract edge routing headers from a live response

 curl -sI https://api.example.com | grep -E "(cf-ray|x-vercel-id|x-amz-cf-id|server)"